-Young Plantation, Florence: An online pecan retailer with a gift shop presence in the Pee Dee churning out perfect pecan pies seasonally.
+Young Plantations, Florence: An online pecan retailer with a gift shop presence in the Pee Dee churning out perfect pecan pies seasonally.

 Strossner's, Greenville: A bustling cafe and bake shop offering Southern pecan pies you can order online.

 Kudzu Bakery, Pawleys Island and Mt.
 Pleasant: Family-owned bakery producing monster Southern pecan pies, each brimming with a half-pound of pecans.